vdemir/vdemir.github.io/_posts/2018-08-29-pyClasses.md

 Üçüncü yöntem, bir statik yordam olarak işaret etmek için **```MyClass.staticmethod```** bir **```@staticmethod```** dekoratör ile işaretlendi.

-The third method, MyClass.staticmethod was marked with a @staticmethod decorator to flag it as a static method.

 This type of method takes neither a self nor a cls parameter (but of course it’s free to accept an arbitrary number of other parameters).

 Therefore a static method can neither modify object state nor class state.
 Static methods are restricted in what data they can access - and they’re primarily a way to namespace your methods.